 The booms should always be cradled when traveling, transporting, or parking for an extended period of time.
 The booms must be folded when cradled.
 To cradle the booms, fold the boom extensions in, raise the transom, and fold the booms in toward the machine.
-The closer the booms get to the cradle, the more careful you need to be while making adjustments to avoid damage.
+When the boom reaches the last 8-10 degrees of travel towards the cradle, it will automatically slow down to avoid impact with cradle.
 Raise each individual boom level until it clears the outer cradle stop (fig. 4.30).
-Fold the boom in toward the cradle backstop.
+Fold the boom in toward the cradle back-stop.
 When it touches the back-stop, lower the boom level until the full weight of the boom rests in the cradle (fig. 4.31).